Kernel-Based Testing for Single-Cell Differential Analysis: Introduction

 In this work, we propose a new kernel-based framework for the exploration and comparison of single-cell data based on Differential Transcriptome/Epigenome Analysis.
-Our method relies on a normalized version of the Maximum Mean Discrepancy to account for the variability of the datasets.
-This results in a test statistic that can be interpreted as the distance between mean embeddings projected onto the kernel-Fisher discriminant axis (KFDA,\cite{harchaoui_regularized_2009}).
+Our method relies on the Kernel Fisher Discriminant Analysis (KFDA) approach introduced by \cite{harchaoui_regularized_2009}.
+KFDA is a normalized version of the Maximum Mean Discrepancy to account for the variability of the datasets.
+This results in a test statistic that can be interpreted as the distance between mean embeddings projected onto the kernel-Fisher discriminant axis.
 Although KFDA was initially introduced as a non-linear classifier \cite{mika_fisher_1999}, it is a great example of how classifiers can be used for hypothesis testing \cite{harchaoui_kernel-based_2013,lopez-paz_revisiting_2018}, and recent developments have demonstrated its optimality \cite{hagrass_spectral_2022}.
-Here we show that the KFDA-witness function, which is the Fisher discriminant axis \cite{kubler_witness_2022}, can further be used for data exploration of scRNA-Seq and scChIP-seq data.
-Our method is available in a package called \texttt{ktest} \footnote{\url{https://github.com/AnthoOzier/ktest}} available in both R and Python, which offers many visualization tools based on the geometrical concepts from the Fisher Discriminant Analysis (FDA) to aid comparisons.
+Here we show that the KFDA-witness function, which is the Fisher discriminant axis \cite{kubler_witness_2022}, can further be used for data exploration of scRNA-Seq and scChIP-Seq data.
+Our method is available in a package called \texttt{ktest} \footnote{\url{https://github.com/LMJL-Alea/ktest}} available in both R and Python, which offers many visualization tools based on the geometrical concepts from the Fisher Discriminant Analysis (FDA) to aid comparisons.
+While originally designed for a two-sample framework, our method can be extended to accommodate multiple group comparisons.
+Furthermore, we discuss its applicability and extension to more complex experimental designs.
 We show the calibration and the power of our method compared with others on simulated \cite{gauthier_distribution-free_2021} and multiple scRNA-Seq datasets \cite{squair_confronting_2021}.
 Then we illustrate the power of the classification-based testing approach, that identifies sub-populations of cells based on expression and epigenomic data, that would not be detected otherwise.
 When applied to scRNA-Seq data, \texttt{ktest} reveals the heterogeneity in differentiating cell populations induced to revert toward an undifferentiated phenotype \cite{zreika_evidence_2022}.
-Our method also uncovers the epigenomic heterogeneity of breast cancer cells, revealing the pre-existence - prior to cancer treatment - of cells epigenomically identical to drug-persister cells, i.e the rare cells that can survive treatment. \\
+Our method also uncovers the epigenomic heterogeneity of breast cancer cells, revealing the pre-existence - prior to cancer treatment - of cells epigenomically identical to drug-persister cells, i.e the rare cells that can survive treatment.

 As single-cell datasets grow larger and more complex, traditional testing methods may fail to capture subtle variations and accurately identify meaningful differences in molecular patterns.
 Here we show that kernel testing emerges as a promising approach to overcome these challenges, offering a robust and flexible framework.
 Kernel testing techniques are less sensitive to assumptions on data distribution than traditional methods, and can handle complex dependencies within and across cells.
 This capability is particularly relevant in the context of single-cell data, where inherent noise, sparsity, and heterogeneity pose unique challenges to accurate statistical inference.
 Overall, kernel testing represents a powerful tool for the differential analysis of single-cell data, enabling to uncover hidden patterns, and gain deeper insights into the intricate heterogeneities of cell populations.